updated

 By continuing you agree to our Terms and Privacy Policy.

-“They’ve given us those assurances that the (evacuation) plans (exist) because we need to make sure that we’re providing support, obviously to Australian citizens, but we also need to make sure that people who we’re bringing out at the 11th hour in difficult circumstances where bombs are dropping, that we’re not compromising on security checks of people that we’re bringing back to Australia as well,” he told Channel 9.
+“We need to make sure that people who we’re bringing out at the 11th hour in difficult circumstances where bombs are dropping, that we’re not compromising on security checks of people that we’re bringing back to Australia as well,” he said.

-Home Affairs Minister Tony Burke said the Government did not “want Lebanon to become the next Gaza”.
+Home Affairs Minister Tony Burke said Australia did “not want Lebanon to become the next Gaza”.

 “We are seeing the beginnings of extraordinary civilian casualties,” he said.